-(b) Within forty-two (42) days from the beginning of each academic term, the University shall provide the Union with a list containing the information obtained above.
-The University reserves the right to charge the Union actual costs for compiling this information.
+- (d) Within (30) days from the beginning of classes for each term, the University will provide the union with directory information of graduate assistants not in the bargaining unit who have not suppressed their directory information. - (e) The University reserves the right to charge the union actual costs for providing information requested in addition to the provisions of paragraphs (c) and (d) above.